exotel/node_exporter/README.md

 textfile | Exposes statistics read from local disk.
 The `--collector.textfile.directory` flag must be set. | _any_ time | Exposes the current system time. | _any_ vmstat | Exposes statistics from `/proc/vmstat`. | Linux
+procstat | Exposes process statistics like PID & memory from `/proc/$PID/status`.
+By default, only hekad is enabled.
+Add more processes via `--collector.procstats.registered-processes` flag | Linux

 ### Disabled by default